twoelevenjay/CMB2-Admin-Extension/readme.md

 CMB2 Admin Extension adds a user interface for admins to create CMB2 meta boxes from the WordPress admin.
 Tested with the most current version of CMB2.

 ## Description
 CMB2 Admin Extension adds a user interface for admins to create CMB2 meta boxes from the WordPress admin.

 **[Download plugin on wordpress.org](https://wordpress.org/plugins/cmb2-admin-extension/)**

+### Requirements:
 CMB2 Admin Extension requires the most current version of the CMB2 plugin.
 You can find that [here](https://wordpress.org/plugins/cmb2/) .
 And you can find documentation on CMB2 [here](https://github.com/WebDevStudios/CMB2/wiki/Field-Types#types).

-### Features:
+### Key Features:

-* Publish meta boxes from the post edit screen for the post edit screen
+* Create and manage CMB2 meta boxes from the admin panel without writing code.
+* Support for a wide range of field types, including text, file upload, date picker, and more.
+* Seamlessly integrate custom fields into post types, pages, or user profiles.
+* Full compatibility with the latest version of WordPress.

 ### Translation
 * French